 This triggers a big spike in inflammation as your immune system works overtime to neutralize all of the threats.

-Eventually, the immune system becomes overwhelmed, throws up its hand and says I am done, I can’t handle this burden, and I am just going to attack everything!
+Eventually, the immune system becomes overwhelmed, throws up its hand and says I’m done, I can’t handle this burden, and I am just going to attack everything!

-That’s when your thyroid comes under fire, triggering Hashimoto’s or its counterpart, Graves’ disease.
+That’s when your thyroid comes under fire, triggering Hashimoto’s.

 This is critical to understand because if we simply focus on the thyroid (like most conventional doctors do) and ignore the immune system, the real cause of the problem persists and you can develop even more health conditions.